mpatacchiola/blog/_posts/2016-11-12-the-simplest-classifier-histogram-intersection.markdown

 comparison_array = my_classifier.returnHistogramComparisonArray(image, method="intersection")
 ```

 The method `returnHistogramComparisonArray()` returns a **numpy array** which contains the result of the intersection between the image and the models.
 In this function it is possible to specify the comparison method, `intersection` refers to the method we discussed in this article.
-Other available methods are `correlation`, `chisqr` (Chi-Square) and `bhattacharyya` which is an implementation of the [Bhattacharyya distance measure](https://en.wikipedia.org/wiki/Bhattacharyya_distance).
+Other available methods are `correlation` ([Pearson Correlation Coefficient](https://en.wikipedia.org/wiki/Pearson_product-moment_correlation_coefficient)), `chisqr` ([Chi-Square](https://en.wikipedia.org/wiki/Chi-squared_test)) and `bhattacharyya` which is an implementation of the [Bhattacharyya distance measure](https://en.wikipedia.org/wiki/Bhattacharyya_distance).
 To check the result of the comparison we can print the values inside the `comparison_array`:

 ```python
 [ 0.00818883  0.55411926  0.12405966  0.07735263  0.34388389  0.12672027 0.09870308  0.2225694 ]